UH-CPL/Patterns-of-Optimal-Human-Performance/README.md

 # aces-project-code
 This repository contains code for the ACEs research project.

 Files 'Figure_\*' used to plot the figures.
+Used to produce figures based on the modelling data.
 Files 'Model_\*' used to calculate the fitting models.
+Used to produce the modelling data (standard errors, estimated
+parameters and p-values) for the Log normal and Power law models.
+Warning!
+The execution is quite time-consuming.

 Data: https://osf.io/9bjwx/

 Requirements:
 R 4.0.3
 R-studio 1.4.1103
 moments 0.14